Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Most software reviews spend 3,000 words comparing features.
 “Jobber has better QuickBooks integration.”
 “Housecall Pro has more powerful marketing tools.”
 Great.
 None of that matters when your app is broken and you’ve got three technicians burning daylight at $50/hour each.

-• Best for Profit & Speed: Housecall Pro (Winner).
-It is faster to set up, cheaper to start, and focuses heavily on increasing your ticket size.
+• Best for Profit & Speed: Housecall Pro.
+Faster to set up and focuses heavily on increasing ticket size through mobile sales tools.

 • Best for Complex Dispatch: Jobber.
 A strong choice if you manage 10+ trucks and complex routing.